leandrorodrigues00/coffee-delivery/README.md

 ## 👩‍💻 About the project

-Site for buying coffees, where you go through the phase of adding the product to the cart, choosing the address and confirming the order!
+Website for buying coffee, where you go through the stages of adding the product to the shopping cart, selecting the address and confirming the order!

 Project built during [Rocketseat](https://rocketseat.com.br/) ReactJS course, where I was able to deepen my knowledge of this front-end library